Sugar Corporation of Uganda Limited: History

-In 1900, at age thirteen, he left his native India and sailed to Eastern Africa, settling in Uganda near the town of Lugazi, Buikwe District in the Central Region.
-Over the next thirty to forty years Mehta travelled between India and East Africa 46 times.
-He established in Uganda cotton ginneries, a sugar plantation, a sugar factory, tea plantations, and coffee plantations.
+In 1900, at age 13, he left his native India and sailed to Eastern Africa, settling in Uganda near the town of Lugazi, Buikwe District in Buganda.
+Over the next 30 to 40 years, Mehta travelled between India and East Africa 46 times.
+In Uganda, he established cotton ginneries, a sugar plantation, a sugar factory, tea plantations, and coffee plantations.
 The sugar factory, established in 1924, eventually became SCOUL.

 Location

 The main factory of the company is located in the town of Lugazi, approximately 48 km, by road, east of Kampala, the capital and the largest city of Uganda.
-The coordinates of the SCOUL factory are 0°22'59.0"N, 32°56'27.0"E (Latitude:0.383056; Longitude:32.940833).
+The geographical coordinates of the SCOUL factory are 0°22'59.0"N, 32°56'27.0"E (Latitude:0.383056; Longitude:32.940833).

 Ownership

 SCOUL is a subsidiary of the Mehta Group, a diversified industrial and investment conglomerate based in Mumbai, employing over 10,000 people in Asia, Africa, Europe, and North America.
 As of August 2011, the shareholding in SCOUL was as depicted in the table below: